dennisXZX/web-developer-notes/Linux.md

 - `cp file_1 file_2 directory_name` copy files to a directory
 - `cp -r source_directory destination_directory` recursively copy directory
 - `mv -i source_file destination_file` move or rename a file or directory

+#### Redirection operator

+- `ls -al > listings` re-direct the result of command `ls -al` file "listings" instead of your screen
+- `echo "node_modules" >> .gitignore` add more content to an existing file instead of overwrite it
+- `nc locallost 5000 < post.txt` send the text in post.txt to netcat command

 #### Wildcards